Manuel1Aguilar/AuctionContract/README.md

-# Project Title
+# Auction

-This project contains the boilerplate that must be used when dealing with Solidity based Smart Contracts developmen projects.
+This project is a non-production smart contract with auction functionality.
+It needs a hardhat version that's above 2.9.0 because it uses the "hardhat_mine" function.

 ## Getting Started